Laura Tingle: Personal life

 Tingle was born in Sydney, the youngest daughter of Pam Chivers and journalist John Tingle who, after a long career in journalism with the ABC and commercial radio, founded the Shooters Party in 1992 and was elected to the New South Wales Legislative Council in 1995.

-Tingle was educated at the Australian International Independent School.
+Tingle was educated at Turramurra High School and the Australian International Independent School.

 She married fellow journalist Alan Ramsey in 1995.
 They separated in 2012 and divorced in 2017.
 Tingle has one daughter.
-Tingle has reportedly been in a relationship with actor Sir Sam Neill since 2018.
+Tingle was in a relationship with actor Sir Sam Neill for three years from 2018 to 2021.

 A portrait of Tingle by James Powditch titled Laura Tingle – the fourth estate was a finalist for the 2022 Archibald Prize.
 The portrait's composition and Tingle's image were inspired by the monochrome profile image of Marlene Dietrich in the publicity posters and images for the movie Judgment at Nuremberg, and Tingle's image incorporated a collage of texts related to her and chosen by both her and the artist.
 The portrait was subsequently purchased by Tingle's mother.